Augie-Environmental-Studies/optimize-course-schedule/README.md

 <br>

 ***Specifications***<br>
-- [ ] Has two different user interfaces: (a) CLI for debugging purposes and also for people who want to customize and (b) a web app built using HTML, CSS, TypeScript, and React.
-The web app containerized with Docker and deployed using Docker Compose.
+- [ ] Has two different user interfaces: (a)
+CLI for debugging purposes and also for people who want to customize and (b) a web app built using HTML, CSS, TypeScript, and React.
+The web app is containerized with Docker and is designed to be deployed with Docker Compose.
 - [ ] Test server at https://foraugie.nsustain.com
 - [ ] Production server at https://augie.nsustain.com
 - [ ] It's important to use technology for solving the problem and